simoninireland/introduction-to-epidemics/_sources/conclusion.md.txt

 such as for example when coming our of a physical distancing lockdown.
 It's possible that the strategy will fail, and that measures will need to be re-imposed.
-This may be difficult for people to take, especially if they've not be warned of the possibility beforehand.
+This may be difficult for people to take, especially if they've not been warned of the possibility beforehand.

 The final message is the most important for me as an academic: the *democracy* of science.
 People sometimes feel that science is something